20 kitchen wallpaper decor ideas to add a new dimension to your space

-It's easy to think the only way to decorate our kitchens are with paint and tiles, but that's not the case.
+It's easy to think the only way to decorate our kitchens is with paint and tiles, but that's not the case.
 Clever use of kitchen wallpaper decor ideas can refresh your space and add a splash of personality.

 There are designs, patterns and colours to suit all kitchen ideas, even especially minimalist spaces.
 Plus, it's an easy way to update the heart of your home without having to call in the pros.

-Kitchens are a wonderful space to embrace pattern,' says Ruth Mottershead, Creative Director, Little Greene.
-'Whether it is a bold, large-scale design that creates a statement or a smaller scale pattern that can be used on all four walls, it is one of the quickest ways to change a space.
-Being simple to apply and therefore easily updated, it can radically change the feel of a room in just a few hours.'
+Kitchens are a wonderful space to embrace pattern,' says Ruth Mottershead, creative director of Little Greene.
+'Whether it is a bold, large-scale design that creates a statement or a smaller-scale pattern that can be used on all four walls, it is one of the quickest ways to change a space.'

 Kitchen wallpaper decor ideas